-- Conduct at least 200 inspections of establishments targeted for exposures to health hazards, which will include referrals for asbestos abatement projects and quarterly reports from NCDHHS with elevated blood levels.
+- Conduct at least 100 inspections of establishments targeted for exposures to health hazards, which will include referrals for asbestos abatement projects and quarterly reports from NCDHHS with elevated blood levels. - Research and review other site specific data resources that could be used to identify employers having or potentially having health hazard exposures.